ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 callbackId - this differs as per the OS.
 In case of Linux and windows operating systems it is a http URL.
 In the case of android, it is the intent name.
 In IOS it is the URL scheme.
 The call back url takes precedence over future request as a base URL.

-digitalId - As per the Digital Id definition. unsigned digitalId.
+digitalId - unsigned digital id as per the Digital Id definition.

 deviceCode: A unique code given by MOSIP after successful registration,